 What types of damages are you entitled to pursue?

 You can pursue any real damages, including wrongful death, loss of property, loss of business, personal injury, and other legal damages.
-Speak to an attorney from Singleton Schreiber McKenzie & Scott to find out about your case.
+Speak to a California wildfire lawyer from Singleton Schreiber McKenzie & Scott to find out about your case.